anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

       if m.type == "2a":
         process_2a(m)
 ```

-On receipt of an `HPaxosDecision` message, an acceptor can broadcast the `HPaxosDecision` and all the messages on which it depends, and then halt: everyone else can reach the same decision from the broadcast data.
+On receipt of an `HPaxosDecision` message, an acceptor can broadcast the `HPaxosDecision` and all the messages on which it is based, and then halt: everyone else can reach the same decision from the broadcast data.

 #### Learners